FreeTubeApp/FreeTube/README.md

  <img src="https://freetubeapp.github.io/images/logoColor.png" width=500 align="center">
 </p>

-FreeTube is an open source desktop YouTube player built with privacy in mind.
+FreeTube is an open-source desktop YouTube player built with privacy in mind.
 Use YouTube without advertisements and prevent Google from tracking you with their cookies and JavaScript.
 Available for Windows, Mac & Linux thanks to Electron.